whatisnuclear/website/_calcs/co2-avoided-by-one-cask.md

 In 2017, there were 3482 PWR assemblies discharged in the USA, initially containing 1526.5 tonnes of uranium, and that on average the assemblies were burned to 46.2 MWd/kgHM [[EIA](https://www.eia.gov/nuclear/spent_fuel/)].
-HM mean heavy metal, and refers to the mass of initial uranium of the fresh assembly.
+HM means heavy metal, and refers to the mass of initial uranium of the fresh assembly.
 This means that a single average 2017 PWR assembly gave out 21.5 GW-days of (thermal) energy.